Anthony11989/Copy-Remove-Suffix/README.md

 f.
 Save the file by clicking save under files or Ctrl + S

 ## 7. Upload into your own Private GitHub Repository
+a.
+In Visual Studio Code... since its the first time to upload in your repository follow the code below.

+    git init
+    git branch -M main
+    git commit -m "Monday copy remove"
+    git remote add origin https://github.com/YourGitHubUsername/NameofRepository.git
+    git push -u origin main

+b.
+If done properly, UPON REFRESHING YOUR BROWSER your repository should now retain all files uploaded.

 ## 2. Create a Render Account at [Render](https://render.com/).
 a.
 Create a Web Service